-It was going to be our last canoe trip before moving to the US, and our sixth such trip this summer.
-To say that we were looking forward to it would be a gross understatement.
-We’ve loved these trips.
+It was going to be our last canoe trip before moving to the US; to say that we were looking forward to it would be a gross understatement.
+We loved those trips.
 Sure, they were hard work – lugging two small children and camping gear for four into backwoods lakes in a canoe – but they were an escape.
-They were islands of quiet in the vast, churningly busy weeks of the ocean that is – was – this crazy summer.
+They were islands of quiet in the vast, churningly busy weeks of the ocean that was the craziest summer of our shared lives.
 They were our getaway, our holiday, our us time.
 And we’d gotten really, really good at them.

-When we started out, on our first trip, a couple of months ago, we were still figuring things out.
+When we started out on our first trip, we were still figuring things out.
 We packed too much food and not enough beverage, too much sunscreen and not enough bug repellent, too much bear spray and not enough chipmunk-be-gone.
 We struggled with solar chargers for our gadgets and failed to figure out how to use the GoPro.
 We did not yet understand that beef jerky was a food.
-But by our most recent trip, we had things down to a science.
+But by our last trip, we had things down to a science.
 We sorted out the charger issue (trick: get a really good charger and charge it in advance) and figured out how to ward off chipmunks.
 We’d worked out the exact amount of food we needed and had figured out how to hack a portable, fully stocked bar (with ICE).
 We understood about beef jerky.
 We had it down.
 And this last trip?
 Was going to be a model of backcountry camping ninja efficiency.

-But then I got sick, and Kyle got sick, and with too much stuff to do – little things, like sort out immigration and relocation and figuring out how we’re going to move our entire household to New York City in the next couple of weeks – and we just couldn’t do it.
-So this weekend, we’re staying in Nyquil and leasing forms and packing boxes, and just dreaming of the lake, and of how this would have the camping weekend to end all camping weekends.
+But then the days got away from us.
+There was too much stuff to do – little things, like sorting out immigration and relocation and figuring out how to move our entire household to New York City over the course of just a few weeks – and we just couldn’t do it.
+So that last weekend, we ended up staying home – the home we’d soon be leaving – with leasing forms and packing boxes, dreaming of the lake and of how that would have been the Canadian camping weekend to end all Canadian camping weekends.

-So I thought that I would list the things that we would have done, which basically amounts to a list of the Very Important Learnings Of Camping For Comfort Addicts that we mastered this summer:
+And so in honor of that last, unfulfilled Canadian camping weekend, I thought that I would list the things that we would have done, which basically amounts to a list of the 10 Most Important Lessons for Hardcore Family Camping for Comfort Addicts that we mastered this summer: